 Product Rules help sales reps stay on course when navigating complex combinations of products and services.
 A product rule record has a few details about how the rule should behave, but mainly it acts as a container, or point of contact for any records on the other objects related to the rule:

 Error Conditions control when rules trigger.
 Sometimes they use a Summary Variable.

 Product Actions hold the instructions for how CPQ should make changes to the way a bundle is configured, when the condition is met.

 Configuration Rules tell CPQ that a product rule applies to a specific configurable bundle.

 A product rule can technically be deployed without related records, but it won’t do much.
 On the other hand, some of the related objects cannot be deployed without the related product rule due to the Master-detail relationship (the red line in the picture above).

 To deploy Product Rule we will select the leaves: Configuration Rule, Error Condition, Product Action, and Lookup Query.
 This will bring in the reference fields from Summary Variable, Product Rule and Product.

 Bear in mind that these are only the core objects, and you might need to add others based on your data model.
-For example Lookup queries tie a product rule to an object that houses the data set that drives the behaviour of the rule.
+For example Lookup queries tie a product rule to an object that houses the data set that drives the behavior of the rule.
 If this data set has changed, the object that contains it needs to be added to the deployment at the top level.